snapperbay4453/i18n-xlsx-to-json-directory/README.md

 ![](https://img.shields.io/github/last-commit/snapperbay4453/i18n-xlsx-to-json-directory)

-Library that converts and downloads multilingual data stored in .xlsx files into a json directory structure.
+Library that converts and downloads multilingual data stored in xlsx files into a json directory structure.
 The directory structure is tailored to the i18next library.

 Supports browser and node environments.